farisalasmary/linear-regression-numpy/README.md

-# Linear Regression Model in Numpy
+# Linear Regression Implementation in Numpy
 Implementation of Linear Regression Model using the Normal Equation (Closed-form solution) and the Gradient Descent Algorithm (Open-form solution))